jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/installation-instructions/additional-software.md

 VS Code
 ===========================================================
+VS Code is a versatile editor with git integration.
-Install Code on your native GUI OS
+Install Code on your native GUI OS.

 ## Windows
 [Microsoft VS Code for Windows](https://code.visualstudio.com/docs/setup/windows) is described here.